-Insects are characterized by having an exoskeleton three body segments, three pairs of legs, one pair of antennae and sometimes having wings as adults.
-Prior stages of the insects development may not follow these rules apart from having an exoskeleton that is.
+Insects are characterized by having an exoskeleton, generally with three body segments, three pairs of legs, antennae and often having wings as adults.
+Prior stages of the insects development may not follow these rules apart from having an exoskeleton.

 The head is used for feeding and sensing the environment and has a pair of compound eyes and up to three simple eyes, one pair of antennae and a set of mouthparts which may be piercing, chewing or sucking types depending on the insect.